 - Balancing a chequebook

-During the last 4 months of the program transition phase students receive career counselling and learn resume writing, interview skills, budgeting, goal setting, and job finding tips from a local government-funded Occupational Skills Development agency.
-Here students may take skill and personality tests so that they can learn more about themselves in order to assist with career planning.
+During the last 4 months of the program transition phase clients receive career counselling and learn resume writing, interview skills, budgeting, goal setting, and job finding tips from a local government-funded Occupational Skills Development agency.
+Here clients may take skill and personality tests so that they can learn more about themselves in order to assist with career planning.